NiYuan224/draft-ni-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 This document uses the terms "Workload", "Trust Domain", "External Endpoint", "Call Chain", and "Transaction Token Service" (TTS) defined by {{?I-D.ietf-oauth-transaction-tokens}}, as well as "Authorization Server" (AS) defined by {{RFC6749}}.
 Moreover, the following terms are extended or defined in this document.

-* Intra-domain Transaction Token.
+* Single-domain Transaction Token.
 A short-lived, signed JWT that provides immutable information about the user, workloads, and specific contextual attributes of the call within a trust domain, as defined in {{?I-D.ietf-oauth-transaction-tokens}}.

 * Cross-domain Transaction Token.
-A Txn-Token that preserves and propagates workflow-related claims from an upstream trust domain to a downstream one via identity chaining as defined in {{?I-D.ietf-oauth-identity-chaining}}.
+A Txn-Token that preserves and propagates workflow-related claims from an upstream trust domain to a downstream domain via identity chaining as defined in {{?I-D.ietf-oauth-identity-chaining}}.

 * Transaction JWT Authorization Grant (Txn-JAG).
-A specialized JWT acting as an OAuth 2.0 authorization grant as defined in {{RFC7523}}.
-It carries the workflow-related claims, ensuring the integrity and auditability of the cross-domain call chain.
+A newly defined, specialized JWT acting as an OAuth 2.0 authorization grant (as defined in {{RFC7523}}), which carries the workflow-related claims, ensuring the integrity and auditability of the cross-domain call chain.

+* Workflow-related Claims: `txn`, `tctx`, `rctx`, and `req_wl` claims, as defined in {{?I-D.ietf-oauth-transaction-tokens}}.

 # Workflows of Cross-Domain Transaction Token

 By combining Identity Chaining {{?I-D.ietf-oauth-identity-chaining}} and Transaction Token {{?I-D.ietf-oauth-transaction-tokens}}, this section describes two workflow modes to securely preserve and propagate workflow-related claims across different trust domains.
-Both modes utilize the Txn-JAG as the secure carrier between domains but differ in how the downstream domain processes it.
+Both modes utilize the newly defined Txn-JAG as the secure carrier between domains but differ in how the downstream domain processes it.

 * Mode A: Indirect Txn-Token Exchange via Intermediate Access Token.
 Workload A in Trust Domain I first exchanges its local Txn-Token with its own AS for a Txn-JAG that targets the AS in Trust Domain II.
 Then, Workload A presents that Txn-JAG to the AS in Trust Domain II to obtain an access token, and uses the access token to invoke Endpoint B in Trust Domain II.
 Finally, Endpoint B exchanges the access token with the local TTS to acquire a new Txn-Token in Trust Domain II.